tmobile/opensource/content/blog/posts/js-design-patterns.md

 ```

 #  Builder pattern (with classes)
-Now that we have looked at one pattern lets take it to another level and see how we will use it in real world using the builder  pattern.
+Now that we have looked at one pattern, lets take it to another level and see how we will use it in real world using the builder pattern.
 Builder pattern is used to separate the complexities of the creation logic from the final representation.

 In this section I will construct a template(bundle) (eg. a website with api or a api with another lambda) as in real world it is very often that we use templates to bundle our services.
-I have extended the previous example and below is how to use a builder pattern with classes in combination with object mapping similar to factory pattern we saw.
+I have extended the previous example and below is how to use a builder pattern with classes in combination with object mapping similar to factory pattern we saw earlier.
 Benefits of this approach:

     *   Similar benfits like previous example we saw.
     *   With this pattern we have delegated the construction(build) of template or implementation to it's own class/module/function and this provides a good separation of concerns.